lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

       absolute fragment number.
 It is also important to note that, for N=1, the last fragment of the packet will carry a CFN equal to 1, while all previous fragments will carry a CFN of 0.

-* W: W is a 1-bit flag that is used in Window mode.
+* W: W is a 1-bit field that is used in Window mode.
 Its purpose is avoiding possible ambiguity for the receiver that might arise under certain conditions.
-This flag carries the same value for all fragments of a window, and it is set to the other value for the next window.
-The initial value for this flag is 1.
+This field carries the same value for all fragments of a window, and it is complemented for the next window.
+The initial value for this field is 1.

-* AFN: AFN stands for Absolute Fragment Number.
-This field has a size of A bits.
-'A' may be greater than N. The AFN is an unsigned integer that carries the absolute fragment number that corresponds to a fragment from an IPv6 packet.
-The AFN MUST be set sequentially and in increasing order, starting from 0.

 * MIC:  MIC stands for Message Integrity Check.
 This field has a size of M bits.
 It is computed by the sender over the complete IPv6 packet before fragmentation by